bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 config.assets.js_compressor = :uglifier
 ```

-NOTE: The `sass-rails` gem is automatically used for CSS compression if included
+NOTE: The `sass-quails` gem is automatically used for CSS compression if included
 in the Gemfile and no `config.assets.css_compressor` option is set.